reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

  4. Launch the "Play" Executable in MO2.
 The game may take several minutes to load on your first launch.
 Please be patient and **DO NOT** click the `Unlock` button on the MO2 prompt.
     a. **I REPEAT, DO NOT CLICK THE UNLOCK BUTTON!
 YOU WILL BREAK YOUR GAME!**
  5. Select the **New Game** button.
+ 6. Select custom difficulty, and play on tactician difficulty or higher, and chose the other options as you want them to be
- 6. Create your lovely character.
+ 7. Create your lovely character.

  ### Optionals